-INDEPENDENT AUDITORS' REPORT
+· INDEPENDENT AUDITORS' REPORT

-Administrative and Accounting Committee City of Manchester Employees' Contributory Retirement Plan
+Administrative and Accounting Committee City of Manchester Employees' Contributory Retirement System

-We have audited the accompanying comparative statements of net assets available for benefits of City of Manchester Employees' Contributory Retirement System (the Retirement System) as of December 31, 2005 and 2004, and the related comparative statements of changes in net assets available for benefits for the years then ended.
+We have audited the accompanying comparative statements of net assets available for benefits of City of Manchester Employees' Contributory Retirement System (the Retirement System), a component unit of the City of Manchester, as of December 31, 2006 and 2005 and the related comparative statements of changes in net assets available for benefits for the years then ended.
 These financial statements are the responsibility of the Retirement System's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.